family dispute arbitration in Happy Camp, California 96039

 Arbitration Battle in Happy Camp: The Jensen Family Property Dispute

 In the quiet town of Happy Camp, California (96039), a family dispute over inheritance turned into a tense arbitration battle that dragged on for nearly nine months.
 The Jensen siblings—Mark, 42, and his younger sister, Lisa, 38—found themselves at odds over their late father’s property in the foothills just outside of town.
-Their father, Harold Jensen, had passed away in late 2022, leaving behind a 120-acre parcel of forestland appraised at $1.2 million.
+Their father, the claimant, had passed away in late 2022, leaving behind a 120-acre parcel of forestland appraised at $1.2 million.

 Mark, a local contractor, believed the property should be sold and the proceeds split evenly.
 Lisa, a schoolteacher living in Sacramento, wanted to keep the land in the family, hoping to preserve it as a potential hunting retreat and future inheritance for her two children.
-The disagreement became personal as Mark accused Lisa of trying to cling to “sentimental nonsense” that would only drain the family’s finances with taxes and upkeep.
+The disagreement became personal as Mark accused Lisa of trying to cling to sentimental nonsense” that would only drain the family’s finances with taxes and upkeep.

 By March 2023, unable to find common ground, the siblings agreed to binding arbitration rather than face a costly court battle.
 They appointed retired Superior Court Judge, Evelyn Cruz, as their arbitrator.
 The arbitration began in late May at the Siskiyou County Courthouse in Yreka, with sessions held over several weekends to accommodate their work schedules.